axibase/atsd/administration/backup.md

 ![](./images/backed-up-files.png)

 Download individual backup archives by clicking the link in the **Name** column or copy the files from the `/opt/atsd/atsd/backup` directory.
-The name of the archive contains the date when the backup was generated.
+The name of the archive contains the backup creation date.

 ### Scheduled Backup